2016 BJS Instructions to Authors

 To view all previous Snapshots in Surgery please click on Clinical Library and go to Images.

 BJS works together with Wiley’s Open Access Journal, Clinical Case Reports, to enable rapid publication of good quality snapshots that the Editors are unable to accept for publication in BJS.
 Authors of snapshots rejected by BJS will be offered the option of having their snapshot, along with any related peer reviews, automatically transferred for consideration by the Clinical Case Reports editorial team.
 Authors will not need to reformat the snapshot at this stage, and publication decisions will be made a short time after the transfer takes place.
 Clinical Case Reports will consider case reports, clinical images and procedural videos from every clinical discipline including Medicine, Nursing, Dentistry, and Veterinary Science.
 Clinical Case Reports is a Wiley Open Access journal and article publication fees apply.
 For more information please go to www.clinicalcasesjournal.com.

 h) Your Views

 The Editors welcome topical correspondence from readers relating to articles published in the Journal.
 Letters should be submitted via the abstract page of the article on this website.
 All letters will be reviewed and, if approved, appear on the website.
-A selection of these will be edited and published in the Journal.
 Letters must be no more than 250 words in length, including no more than five references.
 Original data will not be published in the Your Views section.

 3. Preparation of manuscripts